flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 </text>
 ```

-After you save it should look like this:
+After you save, it should look like this:

 ![hello-world-example-src-code](../assets/dev-guide/hello-world-example-src-code.png){loading=lazy}